xmos/fwk_rtos/README.md

 ## Testing

 Several tests for the RTOS framework modules exist in the [test folder](https://github.com/xmos/fwk_rtos/tree/develop/test).

 ## Documentation

-Information on building the documentation can be found in the docs [README](https://github.com/xmos/fwk_rtos/blob/develop/doc/README.rst).
+This folder contains source files for the documentation and is intended for XMOS users.
+Pre-built documentation is published on https://www.xmos.com.

+The sources do not render well in GitHub or an RST viewer.

 ## License

 This Software is subject to the terms of the [XMOS Public Licence: Version 1](https://github.com/xmos/fwk_rtos/blob/develop/LICENSE.rst)

 Third party copyrighted code is specified in the fwk_rtos [Copyrights and Licenses](https://github.com/xmos/fwk_rtos/blob/develop/doc/copyright.rst).